 - The Undergraduate Catalog includes course descriptions, 4-year Plans, and other useful pieces of information

 - Faculty Members

 As an ACC student, you should contact your advisor.
-He or she will have the appropriate paperwork and you can also discuss how your classes may change according to your new major.
+You can discuss how your classes may change according to your new major.

 If you are advised in the ACC and are unsure of who your advisor is, check our "ACC Staff" link to see if you recognize your advisor.
-If not, you can call our office (901.678.2062) and they will give you the name of your advisor.
+If not, you can check this link https://memphis.campus.eab.com or call our office (901.678.2062) and they will give you the name of your advisor.